-In this course, students will discern the effect of international relations on American business--analyzing foreign policies, human rights and non-profit organizations, terrorism, and the development of nations.
+In this course, students will discern the effect of international relations on American business, analyzing foreign policies, human rights and non-profit organizations, terrorism, and the development of nations.
 International Business concentration.

-MSC 5026 Gotta Sing, Gotta Dance: American Film Musicals - 3 hrs.
+MUS/MSC 5026 Gotta Sing, Gotta Dance: American Film Musicals - 3 hrs.

 Students study musical films throughout history and analyze how films comment upon the eras.
-Students will also explore the history of the musical genre as it reached its peak of appeal and the downward movement.
-(Cross-listed as ART 5026).
+Students will also explore the history of the musical genre as it reached its peak of appeal and the subsequent decline in popularity.
+(Cross-listed as ART 5026.)

-MSC 5106 Jazz: History of an American Art Form - 3 hrs.
+MUS 5106 Jazz: History of an American Art Form - 3 hrs.

-This course studies the African roots of jazz, coupled with the western influences that surround it.
+This course studies the African roots of jazz coupled with the Western influences that surround it.
 Different styles, such as swing, bebop, Latin, and fusion are examined.
-Listening assignments and video archives are utilized to develop an appreciation for the American art form.
-(Cross-listed as ART 5106).
+Listening assignments and video archives are utilized to develop an appreciation for the American art form (Cross-listed as ART 5106.)

-MSC 5232 World Music - 3 hrs.
+MUS 5232 World Music - 3 hrs.